COR® FAQs

 Example: $2,000,000 x $4.00 ÷ 100 x 10% = $8,000

-13. Our company has more than one Classification Unit (CU) number assigned under its WorkSafeBC account.
+• 13.Our company has more than one Classification Unit (CU) number assigned under its WorkSafeBC account.
 How do we ensure our company is considered by WorkSafeBC for incentive payment eligibility for each CU?

-14. Our company is a small business.
+• 14.Our company is a small business.
 Is there a minimum COR® incentive payment?

-Yes, the minimum incentive payment is the lesser of $1000 or 75% of what the employer has paid in premiums for the incentive year being calculated.
+Yes, the minimum COR® incentive payment is the lesser of $1000 or 75% of what the employer has paid in premiums for the incentive year being calculated.

-15. When will our company receive its first incentive payment from WorkSafeBC?
+• 15.When will our company receive its first incentive payment from WorkSafeBC?

 Incentive payments are issued by WorkSafeBC in the calendar year following the COR® certification year.
-For example, a company who achieves COR® certification in 2013 will be considered for incentive payment eligibility by WorkSafeBC in 2014.
+For example, a company who achieves COR® certification in 2023 will be considered for incentive payment eligibility by WorkSafeBC in 2024.

 An employer with a valid COR® is eligible to receive a financial incentive for each year they hold a COR® and where none of the exceptions to COR® financial incentive eligibility apply.

-16. Are there any circumstances under which our company may not receive a COR® incentive payment from WorkSafeBC?
+• 16.Are there any circumstances under which our company may not receive a COR® incentive payment from WorkSafeBC?

 An employer with a valid COR® is eligible to receive a financial incentive for each year they hold a COR® and where none of the exceptions to COR® financial incentive eligibility apply.
 Exceptions to COR® financial incentive eligibility:

-Failure to report payroll
+• Failure to report payroll

 The Board will notify the employer of the deadline to submit payroll for the purposes of the annual COR® financial incentive.
 An employer will lose its financial incentive for an eligibility year if it fails to report payroll by this deadline.

-Convictions and administrative penalties
+• Convictions and administrative penalties

 An employer will not receive a financial incentive for any year in which a violation occurs that results in:

-• the employer receivingan administrative penalty issued under section 95 of the Act.
+• The employer receiving an administrative penalty issued under section 95 of the Act.

 Where the Board is considering enforcement action against a certified employer, or where the Board is investigating a workplace incident involving the certified employer, the Board will not make a decision on the employer’s financial incentive for the incident year.